 It is unlikely that you will find this one in your guide books, as Finlarig sits on private property.
 However, it’s worth a stop if you happen to be in that neck of the woods.
 If you are a serious castle seeker, then I think Finlarig is worth going out of your way to see.

 Parking is available across from the cemetery, about a minute’s walk to the castle.
 When Mr. C and I were there a few years ago, we were approached by a local who requested we move our car to the lot rather than park directly at the site.
 I don’t think we were hurting anything, but alas, it is private property, so it’s best to respect the property owner’s wishes.

 Well, friends, another Scottish adventure has come to a close.
 I’m home.

 It’s 4:45 in the morning as I begin to write this.
 My body, however, thinks it’s 9:45 and that Mr. C and I should be loading up the car for a day of exploration.
 With our tummy’s full of Scottish bacon, eggs, and coffee, we would have been all fueled up for a long day of hikes, history, and miles upon miles of some of the most breathtaking scenery on God’s earth.

 Being home is bittersweet.
 I missed my dogs terribly and there is something to be said for getting back into the “regular” routine of things, I guess.
 But oh how my heart hurt when those airplane wheels began to roll.

-Hello friends.
+Hello, friends.
 What’s shakin’?
 Not much around here this weekend.
 I attempted to write this blog outside but good grief – the humidity!
 I see it’s a balmy 65 degrees in Edinburgh right now.
-What I wouldn’t give.
+What I wouldn’t give!

 Today I’d like to show you a beautiful area in the Scottish Highlands that I visited on my last trip.
-Located on the River Dochart at the pretty village of Killin in Stirlingshire, are the spectacular Falls of Dochart.
+Located on the River Dochart in the pretty village of Killin in Stirlingshire, are the spectacular Falls of Dochart.